Zoltán Stieber: D.C. United

 On 9 August 2017, Stieber signed with Major League Soccer side D.C.
 United.
 On 27 September 2017, Stieber scored his first goal for D.C.
 United away against the New York Red Bulls.
 Stieber scored a rebounded free kick that brought the game level.
 The game ultimately ended in a 3–3 tie.
 Zoltan is well known for his great passing, free kicks, and his fast pace.

 Stieber finished the 2017 season, one of D.C.
 United's worst seasons with only one goal and one assist.
 After D.C.
 United was able to improve and get their new stadium, Audi Field in 2018, Zoltan managed to score 5 goals and 7 assists in the 2018 season.
 Around 2018, Stieber was slowly being pushed out of the first team, due to new arrivals like Paul Arriola and Yamil Asad.
 This would even continue in 2019 after Asad left, when Lucas Rodriguez joined DC United and replaced Asad.

 In June 2019, Stieber told a reporter that he desired to leave D.C.
-United in order to get more chances with the Hungarian National team.
+United in order to get more chances with the Hungary national team.
 He told the reporter "The US is too far away.
 I can't be a National Team player if I play here.
 I have to come closer to Hungary."

 On 26 July 2019, D.C.
 United announced that they and Stieber had mutually parted ways.
 In total, Zoltan scored 6 goals and recorded 8 assists in his 44 appearances for D.C.
 United.

+MTK Budapest

+On 25 January 2022, Stieber signed with MTK Budapest.
+At the end of the 2021–22 season, MTK was relegated to the second-tier NB II, and Stieber made his debut on that level.